Devers hits 2-run HR in return as Red Sox beat Jays 10-5

+TORONTO (AP) - The streaking Red Sox have had plenty to be pleased about in recent weeks.

+The return of Rafael Devers gave Boston one more reason to smile.

-TORONTO (AP) - Rafael Devers returned from the disabled list and hit a two-run home run, Brian Johnson pitched a season-high seven innings to win his second straight start and the Red Sox extended their winning streak to six games with a 10-5 victory over the Toronto Blue Jays 10-5 on Wednesday night.
+Devers came off the disabled list and hit a two-run home run, Brian Johnson pitched a season-high seven innings to win his second straight start and the Red Sox extended their winning streak to six games with a 10-5 victory over the Toronto Blue Jays on Wednesday night.

 J.D.
-Martinez had three hits and Xander Bogaerts had three RBIs for the AL East-leading Red Sox.
+Martinez had three hits and Xander Bogaerts had three RBIs for the AL East-leading Red Sox, who have won 10 of 11.

-Devers, who had been out since July 28 because of a strained left hamstring, went 2 for 4 with a walk and scored twice.
+Devers had been out since July 28 because of a strained left hamstring.
+He went 2 for 4 with a walk and scored twice.

+"I felt good, I gave 100 percent on every play today and nothing bothered me," Devers said through a translator.
+"I'm just happy to be back and contributing."

+Outfielder Mookie Betts, who scored a pair of runs, said Devers has an infectious enthusiasm.

+"He just brings fun," Betts said.
+"He's a young kid who laughs and enjoys being around.
+Anytime you have somebody young like that laughing and enjoying things, it kind of helps you sit back and enjoy it too."

-Boston, which owns the best record in the major leagues at 81-34, has won 12 of 15 meetings with Toronto this season.
+There's been no shortage of things for Boston to enjoy.
+The Red Sox, who own the best record in the major leagues at 81-34, have won 12 of 15 meetings with Toronto this season.

 Teoscar Hernandez hit a two-run home run for the Blue Jays, his 17th, and Randal Grichuk added a three-run blast, his 15th.
 Both homers came off Johnson.